bloominstituteoftechnology/node-auth3-project/README.md

 # Auth Mini
 Topics:
   * Express Middleware
-  * Sessions
   * Passwords
   * Authentication

 ## Description
- - The goal of this project is to write middleware for the Mongo II: StackQuery project that you completed earlier.
+ - The goal of this project is to write middleware for the Mongo II: StackQuery project.
 ## Running the Project
 - Run `npm install` to download the dependencies.
 - Ensure that you have an instance of `mongod` running in another terminal.